jon-heard/obsidian-inline-scripts/README.md

 ## TODO

 ### 00.11.000
-/ Decent error messaging for parsing shortcut files
+- / Decent error messaging for parsing shortcut files
-/ add details substring to Detail check (and italicized substrings) / "regex" to "shortcut"
+- / add details substring to Detail check (and italicized substrings)
+- / "regex" to "shortcut"
-/ change shortcut from json to custom format "~~" separates / create scripts
+- / change shortcut from json to custom format "~~" separates
+- / create scripts
+- / Bug fix: settings-based shortcuts aren't registered until the plugin is power-cycled
+- there is something odd when undoing an expansion.
+It erases the last character... or something
+- add console error when shortcut is not expanded
+- change name of shortcut-regex to test-regex.
+A shortcut having a shortcut is confusing.
-/ Fill in rest of readme (instructions)
+- Fill in rest of readme (instructions)
 - confirm plugin works on iphone
 - polish code